 When This Medicine Should Not Be Used

-You should not receive this medicine if you have had an allergic reaction to this medicine or any iron products, or if you have anemia that is not caused by iron deficiency.
-You should not receive this medicine if you have too much iron in your blood.
+You should not receive this medicine if you have had an allergic reaction to sodium ferric gluconate or to any iron-containing products, or if you have anemia that is not caused by iron deficiency.

 How to Use This Medicine

 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given through a needle placed in one of your veins.

 - A nurse or other trained health professional will give you this medicine.

 If a dose is missed:

 - This medicine needs to be given on a fixed schedule.
 If you miss a dose, call your doctor or dialysis clinic or doctor for instructions.